lispjnn/RickAndMorty/README.md

 ### Running the Project

 After cloning the repository, open the folder in an IDE.
 Open a new terminal, ensuring it's navigated to the root of the project file.
-Type `npm i` to download the necessary library.
+Type `npm i` to download the necessary libraries.
 Then, type `npm start` to run the app in your browser at [http://localhost:3000](http://localhost:3000).

 ### My Approach to the Problem